-The very first step you should take for this really good looking effect, all you need to do is first create a text.
+The very first step you should take for this really good looking effect is to create a text.
 Make sure you write a message that is compelling for the scene you are writing the text, as well as working with care with the selected font.
 Pinterest can be a reliable source not just for finding that perfect phrase that matches your photograph, but also for helping you to find a good font pairing combo in case Graphic Design isn’t your thing.

 My recommendation for the font is to always work with CAPS, since the message will be easier to read, and always work with simple fonts, as the result will be more realistic.
 Script fonts and fonts with too much ornament won’t apply for this effect when we create the clouds around it for two reasons:

 - Real jets don’t create such neat results with script fonts, as they are flying while doing it.

 - Do you really think it is a wise idea to use a too ornamented font for a clear sky picture?

 Write now the text you plan to use.
 Make sure to open the Character menu for making a space between letters, as this will actually match the approach jets make when writing messages on the sky.

 I will now increase the size of the font prior applying the effect; then, hold down CTRL and click on the text layer.
 This will make a selection of every character written.

 Click on the Paths tab and then click the upper icon; select the option Make Work Path.

 We will need to tweak the Tolerance value, as the default in Photoshop CC 2015 is 2,0 px.
 Let’s work with a value of 0,5 px., for a much precise result.

 Zoom into the image and hide the Text layer for now.
 Call up the Brush tool with the shortcut B and use F5 to bring in the brush options.